hindu-comm/mail_stream_indology/2015/07/re_indologyspeaking_/258__Jonathan_Silk.md

 >> ça change….
 George Hart
 >>
 >
-> ​The relationship of the MW and PW dictionaries was carefully evaluated in
+> The relationship of the MW and PW dictionaries was carefully evaluated in
 > the 1988 article,
 >
 > Ladislav Zgusta, "Copying in Lexicography.
 Monier-Williams' Sanskrit